-Multi-disciplinary Team members
+The role of the Multi-disciplinary Team

-- 3.28 Multi-disciplinary Team (MDT) members are responsible for working with the individual and/or their representatives to undertake a thorough and objective assessment of their needs, for providing expert advice to the LHB regarding eligibility for CHC and for making recommendations as to the setting and skill set required to deliver the co-produced care plan. - 3.29 The MDT works together to collate and review the relevant information on the individual's health and social care needs.
-The MDT uses this information to help clarify individual needs, through the completion of the Decision Support Tool (DST, see paragraphs 4.55 to 4.60) and then works collectively to make a professional judgement about the eligibility for CHC, which will be reflected in its recommendation.
-This process is known as a multi-disciplinary assessment for eligibility for CHC. - 3.30 Members of the MDT are responsible for the integrity of their assessments, professional advice and decisions which should be underpinned with a clear rationale.
+2.73 Multi-disciplinary Team (MDT) members are responsible for working with the individual and/or their representatives to undertake a thorough and objective assessment of their needs, for providing expert advice to the LHB regarding eligibility for CHC and for making recommendations as to the setting and skill set required to deliver the co-produced care plan.

+- 2.74 The MDT works together to collate and review the relevant information on the individual's health and social care needs.
+The MDT uses this information to help clarify individual needs, through the completion of the Decision Support Tool (DST) (Section 4) and then works collectively to make a professional judgement about the eligibility for CHC, which will be reflected in its recommendation.
+This process is known as a multi-disciplinary assessment for eligibility for CHC. - 2.75 Members of the MDT are responsible for the integrity of their assessments, professional advice and decisions which should be underpinned with a clear rationale.
 They may be challenged on the quality of their assessment, if for example there are gaps in the information required.
-They must not be subjected to pressure to change their professional views due to financial constraints.
+They must not be subjected to pressure to change their professional views due to financial constraints. - 2.76 The Chair of the MDT, who must be one of the members detailed below, is responsible for ensuring that the individual and/or their representative, appears to know what to expect during the MDT meeting, are actively included in the discussion and subsequently understand the rationale for the decision made.